The Mirrored Road | 2021

 Director

-Mary Hanlon is an award-winning filmmaker based in New York.
-Her work is a reflection on—or a revision of—the myths and idealogies that influence visual culture and explores themes of memory, technology, and the subtle interplay between intimacy and privacy.
-Though her approach varies, her work’s distinct style emerges through emotional resonance rather than explicit storytelling,
+Mary Hanlon is an award-winning director based in New York.
+Her work is a reflection on––or a revision of––the myths and ideologies that influence visual culture and explores themes of memory, technology, and the subtle interplay between privacy and expression..

-Mary holds a BA from the New School and an MFA from Hunter College.
+Mary holds a BA from The New School and an MFA from Hunter College.
 In 2014, she was awarded a MacDowell Fellowship.
-She has been a contributing writer for The Brooklyn Rail, and her films and installations have been showcased in New York, as well as nationally and internationally.
-The Mirrored Road was selected as a finalist at DOC LA in 2023.
+She has been a contributing writer for The Brooklyn Rail, and her films have been showcased in New York, as well as nationally and internationally.
+Her first feature film, The Mirrored Road, was a finalist at Doc LA in 2023.

 Maryhanlon.com